nsrau/azure-docs.it-it/articles/log-analytics/log-analytics-itsmc-connections.md

 ## <a name="connect-system-center-service-manager-to-it-service-management-connector-in-oms"></a>Connettere System Center Service Manager a IT Service Management Connector in OMS

-Le sezioni seguenti forniscono informazioni dettagliate su come connettere il prodotto System Center Service Manager a IT Service Manager Connector in OMS.
+Le sezioni seguenti forniscono informazioni dettagliate sulla connessione del prodotto System Center Service Manager a IT Service Manager Connector in OMS.

 ### <a name="prerequisites"></a>Prerequisiti